 The All of Us Research Program is building a dataset to help transform the future of health research by equipping researchers with expansive health data from diverse populations, especially those underrepresented in biomedical research.
 More than 1,000 health researchers are leveraging this one-of-a-kind dataset to improve understanding of health and disease, identify opportunities to reduce disparities, and enable more precise approaches to care.

 About the Research Hub

-The All of Us Research Hub is your gateway to participant data.
+The All of Us Research Hub stores health data from a diverse group of participants from across the United States.
 Visit the Research Hub to:

 - Read about All of Us data sources and methods of data curation.

 - Find information about privacy and security processes that help keep participant data safe.